arthur-andraade/arthur-andraade/README.md

 ### Hi, I'm Arthur Andrade, a Full Stack Developer 👋
-I have been studing and learning about the best of programing universe, and always looking for challenges to get better my skills.
+I've been studying and learning about the best of programing universe, and always looking for challenges to get better my skills.

 Enthusiast of IOT, augmented reality(RA), networkings and others technologys.

 My history with programing...
 - I’m currently developing API with [Node.js](https://nodejs.org/en/) and Python, specifically with [Flask](https://flask.palletsprojects.com/en/1.1.x/).
 - To part of Front-End, I'm like so much of react programing with [Vue.js](https://vuejs.org/) and [React.js](https://reactjs.org/).
-- To environment mobile, I'm often developing with Flutter, and currently I'm learning litte bit about React Native.:iphone:
+- To environment mobile, I'm often developing with [Flutter](https://flutter.dev/), and currently I'm learning litte bit about React Native.:iphone:

 To sum up, I like so much the **JS**, **Python** and **Dart**. :smiley: